quko-tech/quko-tech.github.io/content/english/_index.md

   bg_image: "images/verdu.jpg"
   bg_overlay: true
   title: "Cutting-edge technology <br/> within everyone's reach"
-  content: "At Quko, we work to offer innovative solutions based on the latest technologies to our customers"
+  content: "At QUKO, we work to offer innovative solutions based on the latest technologies to our customers"
   button:
     enable: true
     label: "Get to know us"